webhookdb/docs/_guides/poll-and-backfill.md

 {"id":"bfj_123","status":"finished"}
 ```

-See [using the API to backfill jobs]({% link _guides/api/backfill.md %}) for more details about using the API to backfill.
+See [using the API to backfill]({% link docs/api/backfill.md %}) for more details about using the API to backfill.

 For a list of flags for the `webhookdb backfill` command, pass `--help` or read the [manual]({% link _manual/backfill.md %}).